Framebuffers

 , and framebufferTextureLayer

-functions.
-Every attachment to a framebuffer must have the same dimensions.
+.
+Every attachment in a framebuffer must have the same dimensions.

 gl.framebufferTexture2D(